We as a surgery have posted some information about how we are delivering our services during the pandemic and will continue to do this

 Offering new ways of working has helped some patients to access appointments who wouldn’t normally be able to due to other commitments, such as their work or caring responsibilities.

 The cleaning required between patients during the pandemic means that if all patients were to come into the surgery, we wouldn’t be able to offer the same number of appointments because of the amount of time that cleaning between each patient takes.
 However, we’ll always see patients face to face who need to be seen face to face.

 Changing PPE (Personal Protective Equipment) between each patient adds additional time to the end of each appointment.
-The difficulty in obtaining PPE has also meant that we’ve needed to be more cautious than normal about the way we use scare resources.
-We continue to work hard daily to source the PPE we need.
+The difficulty at the beginning of the pandemic in obtaining PPE has also meant that we’ve needed to be more cautious than normal about the way we use scarce resources.
+We continue to work hard daily to source the PPE we need which fortunately has improved.

 We understand that some patients are reluctant to come and see us in the surgery as they’re worried.
 We’re making sure that social distancing is as good as it possibly can be and that we maintain a ‘COVID-secure’ environment.
 Some of the things we take into account when we’re considering this are: the number of people in the waiting room, the number of people who pass each other in the corridors, and the toilet facilities that are available.

 Our staff are people too, and some may have ethnicity or health issues that make them more vulnerable to the effects of COVID-19.
 As caring employers, we need to ensure that we keep our staff safe as well.
 We take the necessary precautions to keep both our staff and our patients safe.

 We have many elderly and vulnerable patients with health conditions that make them more vulnerable to coronavirus than most.
 We also know that there are young and healthy people who have been seriously affected by COVID-19, so it isn’t just the elderly or infirm we need to protect.